Ever hear of RCA (the Radio Corporation of America)?

 It is true that the radio sales jumped from about $50 million in 1923 to $207 million in 1926.
 But it’s also true that in the couple of decades leading up to that time, many investors lost a great deal of money investing in radio.

-It is not clear that Tesla will be the only winner, the biggest winner or even a winner in the space.
-Looking to another analogy, did you know there were over 1,800 automobile manufacturers in the United States from 1896 to 1930?
-Betting back then there would be more than 250 million cars in the U.S. in 2015 would not have been enough to assure a winning investment; you would have had to pick the right company.
+It is not clear that Tesla will be the only winner, the biggest winner or even a winner in this energy space.
+Why?
+To understand this, take a look at another analogy within the automobile industry.
+Did you know there were over 1,800 automobile manufacturers in the United States from 1896 to 1930?
+Betting back then that there would be more than 250 million cars in the U.S. by 2021 would not have been enough to assure a winning investment.
+You would have had to pick the right company, too.

-Regardless of what you think about Tesla, you should look at this space.
-When you, Tesla ranks among many companies you may want to consider.
+But regardless of what you think about Tesla, you should look at this space and the other entrants that follow.
+Tesla ranks among many other companies you may also want to consider.

-P.S.: think about the name Tesla.
-I personally think this is a funny hint at Elon Musk’s ultimate goals all along.
+P.S., Think about the name Tesla.
+I personally think this is a funny hint at Elon Musk’s ultimate goal.

-*[Editors’ note: Financial Poise’s editorial policy prohibits the recommendation of any specific investment.]
+*Financial Poise’s editorial policy prohibits the recommendation of any specific investment.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.